Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Experimental results

 \textbf{Implementation Details.} We use the I3D features~\cite{Carreira_2017_CVPR} for both streams, and the I3D model is pretrained with Kinetics.
-The optical flow images are extracted from FlowNet v2~\cite{ilg2017flownet}.
-The mini-batch size used to train the RPN and the detection head is 256 and 512, respectively.
-Our PCSC model is trained for 6 epochs by using three 1080Ti GPUs.
-The initial learning rate is set as 0.01, which drops $10\%$ at the 5th epoch and another $10\%$ at the 6th epoch.
+The optical flow images are extracted by using FlowNet v2~\cite{ilg2017flownet}.
+The mini-batch size used to train the RPN and the detection heads in our action detection method is 256 and 512, respectively.
+Our PCSC based action detection method is trained for 6 epochs by using three 1080Ti GPUs.
+The initial learning rate is set as 0.01, which drops $10\%$ at the 5th epoch and another $10\%$ at the 6th epoch. {For our actionness detector, we set the window size as 17 when using median filter to smooth the actionness scores. we also use a predefined threshold to decide the starting and ending locations for action tubes, which is empirically set as 0.01.} For segment generation, we apply the anchors with the following $K$ scales ($K=11$ in this work): \{6, 12, 24, 42, 48, 60, 84, 92, 144, 180, 228\}.
+The length ranges $R$, which are used to group the segment proposals, are set as follows: $\{[20, 80], [80, 160], [160, 320], [320, \infty]\}$, \textit{i.e.}, we have $M=4$, and the corresponding feature lengths $l_t$ for the length ranges are set to $\{15, 30, 60, 120\}$. {{The numbers of the scales and the lengths are empirically decided based on the frame numbers.}} {In this work, we apply NMS to remove redundancy and combine the detection results from different stages with an overlap threshold of 0.5.} The mini-batch sizes used to train the SPN and the detection heads in our temporal refinement method are set as 128 and 32, respectively.
+Our PCSC based temporal refinement method is trained for 5 epochs and the initial learning rate is set as 0.001, which drops $10\%$ at the 4th epoch and another $10\%$ at the 5th epoch.